LisaGHeclys/ArticlesAndCo/Clean Code Structure and MVVM/README.md

 - **Over-engineering**

-Over-engineering, adding unnecessary features, leads to bloated, slow applications and accumulates "technical debt", which becomes harder to manage as the application grows.
+Over-engineering, adding unnecessary features, leads to bloated, slow and small applications and accumulates "technical debt", which becomes harder to manage as the application grows.
+Here, I want to emphasize that over-engineering only concern non evolutive project.
+It's best to use clean code for projects that will tend evolve and change in the future.

 ## E - How MVVM promotes clean code practices